 Consultation compensation for individuals associated with educational institutions is limited to the consultant’s academic salary (annual) divided by 260.

 Consultation compensation for individuals employed by government agencies is authorized only when the agency will not provide the consultation without payment.
-If payment is it is limited to the daily salary rate of the individual.
+If payment is required, it is limited to the daily salary rate of the individual.
 Note: if the individual is not representing the employing agency their compensation should be treated as if for a private/commercial individual.

 Contracts to perform business functions essential to the operation of the grant activity, which are not part of the statement of work or defined in the grant application, require prior approval.